Four Seasons Invites Virtual Participation in the 41st Annual Terry Fox Run Wilket Creek in Toronto

-Four Seasons Hotels and Resorts is inviting runners, walkers, riders and skaters to take part in a virtual version of the Terry Fox Run held annually at Toronto’s Wilket Creek Park, a beloved tradition for Four Seasons corporate and hotel employees and thousands of others who have collectively raised close to CAD 12 million at this event alone.
-From its humble and heartfelt beginnings in Canada 40 years ago, the Terry Fox Run has become the world’s largest single day fundraiser, now taking place in 33 countries across five continents, including more than 10,000 events across Canada.
+This year, Four Seasons Hotels and Resorts is once again inviting runners, walkers, riders and skaters to take part in a virtual version of the Terry Fox Run held annually at Toronto’s Wilket Creek Park, a beloved tradition for Four Seasons corporate and hotel employees and thousands of others who have collectively raised more than CAD 12.2 million at this event alone.
+From its humble and heartfelt beginnings in Canada 41 years ago, the Terry Fox Run has become the world’s largest single day fundraiser, now taking place locations around the world, including thousands of events across Canada.

 Here’s How It Works